-As of iOS 11.2 and watchOS 4.2, Apple Pay can be used on an iPhone, iPad, or Apple Watch to send, receive, and request money from other users.
-When a user receives money, its added to an Apple Pay Cash account that can be accessed in Wallet or within Settings > Wallet & Apple Pay across any of the eligible devices the user has signed in with their Apple ID.
+In iOS 11.2 or later and watchOS 4.2 or later, Apple Pay can be used on an iPhone, iPad, or Apple Watch to send, receive, and request money from other users.
+When a user receives money, it's added to an Apple Pay Cash account that can be accessed in Wallet or within Settings > Wallet & Apple Pay across any of the eligible devices the user has signed in with their Apple ID.

-To use person to person payments and Apple Pay Cash a user must be signed into their iCloud account on an Apple Pay Cash compatible device, and have two-factor authentication set up on the iCloud account.
+To use person-to-person payments and Apple Pay Cash, a user must be signed in to their iCloud account on an Apple Pay Cash compatible device, and have two-factor authentication set up on the iCloud account.

-When you set up Apple Pay Cash, the same information as when you add a credit or debit card may be shared with our partner bank Green Dot Bank and with Apple Payments Inc., a wholly owned subsidiary created to protect your privacy by storing and processing information separately from the rest of Apple and in a way that the rest of Apple doesn't know.
-This information is only used for troubleshooting, fraud prevention, and regulatory purposes.
+When you set up Apple Pay Cash, the same information as when you add a credit or debit card may be shared with our partner bank Green Dot Bank and with Apple Payments Inc., a wholly owned subsidiary created to protect your privacy by storing and processing information separately from the rest of Apple, and in a way that the rest of Apple doesn't know.
+This information is used only for troubleshooting, fraud prevention, and regulatory purposes.